 We lay in bed together and cried.
 I held the booties we’d bought and wept.
 I blamed myself.
 I’ve been honest through whole story, and I need to continue to be.
 During our wedding toast I’d had a glass of bucks fizz.
 Everyone told me not to worry, that it was just one glass.
 Was one glass too much?
 Was I responsible?
 Maybe the flight was too long; maybe I put my body through too much?
 I’d relaxed on holiday slightly and had an extra cup of coffee on one or two days so perhaps it was that?
 Or was it when I slept with my husband?
 I still blame myself and constantly wonder if things would be different if only I’d been a bit more cautious.
 I can’t help thinking that I was in some way responsible for killing our baby?

-Nikki had the unenviable task of breaking the news to everyone.
+Nikki had the unenviable task of breaking the news to the friends we had met.
 We still had a few days left and knew we couldn’t stay in the room the entire time.
 At some point we’d have to leave, and people would have to know.
 He took that burden away from me.
 He wandered the hotel grounds and found most of the people we’d forged relationships with.
 He told me everyone seemed truly upset for us and a few even cried.
 I knew I’d have to face them myself eventually, and when I finally did, it followed the same routine.
 They were sorry and they hugged me.
 I cried and thanked them.
 No one really knew what to say to me.
 I knew they pitied me.
 I was, and always will be the girl who lost her baby on her honeymoon.

 Cuba wasn’t the same to me after that.
 We’d watch the sunrise and I couldn’t see beauty anymore.
 Everything brought sadness and pain.
 My mind wouldn’t let me enjoy or appreciate anything anymore.
 It didn’t matter where I went, or what I saw – I just couldn’t escape the grey.